International cricket in 2026–27

-The 2026-27 International cricket season will take place from September 2026 to March 2027.
+The 2026–27 International cricket season will take place from late September 2026 to March 2027.
 This calendar will include men's Test, men's One Day International (ODI), men's Twenty20 International (T20I), women's Test, women's One Day International (ODI) and women's Twenty20 International (T20I) matches, as well as some other significant series.
-The Cricket at the 2026 Asian Games for both Men's and Women's, is scheduled to take place in Japan in September and October 2026.
+In addition to the matches shown here, a number of other T20I series involving associate nations are being played during this period.

+The inaugural 2027 ICC Women's Champions Trophy is scheduled to be held in India in February 2027.

 Australia is scheduled to host a one-off day-night Test against England in March 2027 to celebrate 150 years of Test cricket.